Defining a computed allocation

 A computed allocation allocates amounts or units using a compute statement.
 Use computed allocations when allocation percentages are dependent on a system calculated percentage.
 This procedure describes the process of defining a computed allocation.

-You must define at least one allocation pool and an allocation header before defining an allocation.
-See Allocations overview and setup.
-Use the previous procedures in this chapter to define the compute statement you will use as the driver for the allocation.
+Use the previous procedures in this chapter to define the compute statement that you can use as the driver for the allocation.

 1. Access Multiple Pool Allocation (AC30.2).